-As shown in the table below, Swiss Higher Education Institutions clearly score above average in 4 out of 5 U-Multirank dimensions, i.e. Teaching and Learning, Research, Knowledge Transfer and International Orientation.
+As shown in the table below, Swiss Higher Education Institutions clearly score above average in 4 out of 5 U-Multirank dimensions, i.e. Regional Engagement, Research, Knowledge Transfer and International Orientation.

 Tuition fees in Switzerland may vary between 400 and 10,000 CHF per and depend on the university, canton and whether you are an EU citizen or not.

 To study in Switzerland on a Bachelor’s programme you need a secondary school certificate that qualifies you for higher education (Maturität).
 In order to study at Master’s degree level, you are required to hold a Bachelor’s degree.
 Medical programmes and programmes with limited capacities are regulated more restrictively.
 All universities are autonomous in terms of admission.
 Most of them require that you sit a screening test.

 In French-speaking parts of Switzerland you need a proof of your knowledge of the French language.

 EU/EEA/Swiss citizens are not required to obtain a visa, but need to register with the local immigration authorities (Fremdenpolizei) within a week of their arrival.
 These authorities will provide you with a student residence permit.